yig/GMU-CS425/README.md

 * 2022-10-26: Added What's Next? discussion of text rendering and debug GUI.
 * 2022-10-28: More information about Dear ImGui integration.
 * 2022-11-10: Mentioned some networking libraries.
+* 2022-11-26: Clear the global compiler detection cache with `xmake g -c`